Cover of Decline and Fall of the Roman Empire

 The History of the Decline and Fall of the Roman Empire is widely considered the greatest work of history written in the English language, spanning the period from the second century to the fall of Constantinople in 1453.
 Edward Gibbon's controversial thesis — that Christianity played a significant role in weakening the Roman Empire — provoked fierce debate upon publication and continues to animate historical scholarship to this day.

-Published beginning in 1776, during the era of the American Revolution, Gibbon's monumental history offered implicit parallels between the decline of Rome and the challenges facing the British Empire.
+Published beginning in 1776, during the era of the American Revolution, Gibbon's formidable history offered implicit parallels between the decline of Rome and the challenges facing the British Empire.
 Winston Churchill credited Gibbon as a formative influence on his own prose style and historical sensibility.
 The work has never gone out of print and remains essential reading for anyone seeking to understand the long arc of Western civilization.

 The Revolutionary Decade, 1776-1781